-General Achievement Test (GAT) - All students undertaking VCE Units 3 & 4 will sit a General Achievement Test, which will be used to monitor school assessment and used in the moderation of external examinations.
+General Achievement Test (GAT) - All students undertaking Units 3 & 4 VCE or VCE VM will sit a General Achievement Test, which will be used to monitor school assessment and is used in the moderation of external examinations.

 Outcomes - Achievement requirements for a Unit of Study.
 Students are required to demonstrate achievement of all outcomes in the unit.